Chapter 16: Linear Logic and Resources — Each Assumption Used Only Once

 Linear logic is not a pure thought experiment of logicians.
 It precisely corresponds to three important realities.

-Memory management.
-In program design, memory is a resource: allocate a block of memory, must release it after use, or else it leaks.
+**Memory management.** In program design, memory is a resource: allocate a block of memory, must release it after use, or else it leaks.
 Classical logic's intuition about memory is wrong — it assumes you "know" a block of memory and can reference it infinitely, but memory, after being freed, no longer exists.
-The core of linear type systems (such as Rust's ownership system) is precisely linear logic: each variable is owned exactly once; transferring ownership is consuming one copy of an assumption; borrowing is using a temporary view modified by
+The core of linear type systems (such as Rust's ownership system) is precisely linear logic: each variable is owned exactly once; transferring ownership is consuming one copy of an assumption; borrowing is using a temporary view modified by $!$.
+Linear logic provides the formal semantics for Rust's ownership mechanism.

-Quantum computing.
-Quantum mechanics has a famous prohibition: the no-cloning theorem.
+**Quantum computing.** Quantum mechanics has a famous prohibition: the **no-cloning theorem**.
 An unknown quantum state cannot be perfectly copied.
-In the language of logic, this is precisely "contraction is not allowed" — quantum bits are linear resources; you cannot produce two copies of
+In the language of logic, this is precisely "contraction is not allowed" — quantum bits are linear resources; you cannot produce two copies of $\psi$ from one $\psi$.
+The computational model of quantum computing naturally lives inside linear logic; quantum circuits are linear inference sequences.

 **Concurrent protocols.** Communication protocols between two processes can be precisely encoded as linear logic propositions.
 The protocol's "one side sends, the other side receives" is exactly linear implication: resources transfer from one side to the other, uncopyable, undiscardable.
 Session Types are precisely the engineering realization of this correspondence; they allow compilers to verify protocol correctness at the type-checking stage — logic guarantees that the protocol will not deadlock and will not miss messages.